ska-telescope/ska-gui-components/docs/src/TickBox.rst

-    "disabled", "boolean", "No", "false", "Disables the component if true" "label", "string", "Yes", "", "Label displayed for the Component" "labelEnd". "boolean", "No", "true", "Position of any label" "testId", "string", "Yes", "", "Identifier for testing purposes"
+    "disabled", "boolean", "No", "false", "Disables the component if true" "label", "string", "Yes", "", "Label displayed for the Component" "labelEnd", "boolean", "No", "true", "Position of any label" "testId", "string", "Yes", "", "Identifier for testing purposes"

 .. admonition:: Constants